kiranbabu09/ebpf-tracing-project/README.md

 # eBPF Tracing Attack and Mitigation Using consume_skb Tracepoint
 ## Overview
+This project was completed as part of the **Topics in Networks (CS5639)** course at IIT Palakkad under the guidance of **Dr. Anish Hirwe**.

-This project demonstrates how eBPF programs can be used to trace kernel events and how privileged containers can misuse tracepoints like `skb:consume_skb`.
+It demonstrates how eBPF programs can be used to trace kernel events and how privileged containers can misuse tracepoints like `skb:consume_skb`.
 It also proposes a mitigation strategy using automated detection and removal of suspicious programs.

 ## Files